 • Live in a neighbourhood with a low rate of progression into higher education and/or a high level of socio-economic deprivation

-• Have excellent GCSEs or National 5 results:
+• Have excellent GCSEs or National 5 results.

-• England and Northern Ireland: Have achieved at least eight GCSEs at grade A or 7 or above, or near this level
+• For England and Northern Ireland: Have achieved at least eight GCSEs at grade A or 7 or above, or near this level

-• Wales: Have achieved at least eight GCSEs at grade A or above, or near this level
+• For Wales: Have achieved at least eight GCSEs at grade A or above, or near this level

-• Scotland: Have achieved at least six B passes at National 5 or above, or near this level
+• For Scotland: Have achieved at least six B passes at National 5 or above, or near this level

 How to apply

-To find out more about the programme, head to our dedicated US programme website.
+Find out more about the programme

-Programme Impact
+Programme impact

 The number of our students that have been admitted to a US university.